codersbliss/HOSPITAL_MANAGEMENT/README.md

 ## Overview

 The Hospital Management System is a comprehensive software solution designed to streamline and manage hospital operations efficiently.
-It covers various aspects of hospital management, including patient records, appointments, billing, and staff management.
+It covers various aspects of hospital management, including patient records, appointments and staff management.

 ## Patients